faizalrf/documentation/MaxScale.md

 - Execute the command `maxctrl alter maxscale passive true` to chage the MaxScale to Passive mode.

 Refer to <https://mariadb.com/kb/en/mariadb-maxscale-23-maxscale-failover-with-keepalived-and-maxctrl/> for details on `KeepAliveD` configuration to auto active/passive setup of MaxScale.

+Note: If using MaxScale 2.5, there is no need to use thirdparty products like KeepAliveD or Corosync/Pacemaker etc, MaxScale alreay has built in "Cooperative Monotiring" capabilities. <https://mariadb.com/kb/en/mariadb-maxscale-25-mariadb-monitor/#cooperative-monitoring>

+Refer to my YouTube video for an explanation on how Cooperative monitoring works: https://youtu.be/6wc_5O8jHjc

+## Than you!